radwankakar/infrastructure/docs/design-docs/moving-jenkins-behind-vpn.md

 We are moving Jenkins behind the VPN by modifying current security group rules and using an existing route53 record to access Jenkins.

 Adding a security group rule to the Jenkins EC2 instance to block HTTP traffic from anywhere but the VPN will consist of 2 main changes:
- - Use an existing route53 entry and modify it to point to our Jenkins instance.
+ - Use the existing route53 '.east' entry and modify it to point to the private IP of our Jenkins EC2 instance.
 Verify that this works as expected.
  - Create an HTTP security group rule that only allows access to Jenkins from the VPN’s IP.